Two Weeks to Live (TV series): Production

-The UK series, written by Gaby Hull and produced by Kudos, debuted on 2 September 2020.
-The six-part series also stars Sean Knopp, Mawaan Rizwan and Taheen Modak.
+The series was written by Gaby Hull and produced by Kudos.
+It stars Maisie Williams, Sian Clifford, Mawaan Rizwan, and Taheen Modak in main roles.

+Broadcast

+The six-part series premiered on 2 September 2020 on Sky One in the United Kingdom.
+In the United States, the series was acquired by HBO Max and released on 5 November 2020.

 Reception

 The Guardian considers that Williams "excels in her fish-out-of-water role, flitting between hapless and determined, worldly and childlike".
 The Independent reviewer wrote "Two Weeks To Live lets Williams flex comedy muscles while also show off her stunt fighting and stunt skills."
 The NME described the action drama as also genuinely funny.